masotime/dust-react/README.md

 Dust helper to render React components.
 Currently tailored to Kraken, although _theoretically_ it should work everywhere.

 The helper is a function that takes 2 arguments, `dust` and an `options` object.
-Valid optiosn are:
+Valid options are:

 * `relativePath` - path to react components.
 The path is relative to `process.cwd()`

-* `enableMetadata` - PayPal specific option which doesn't really work correctly.
+NOTE: The helper originally included bundalo that would load content automatically, but I decided against integrating it.

 ## Kraken 1.x setup